Doctor of Occupational Therapy

 Observation Hours: The Occupational Therapy Department does not require observation hours to apply for our graduate programs, however, it is highly recommended that all applicants observe occupational therapy in at least two areas of practice.
 This will not only support your submission essays; it will also help to ensure that you are well suited for this field of study.

-The essay will be evaluated by the faculty admissions committee to assess preparedness for graduate studies and to identify the assistance needed for success in the program.
+The essay will be evaluated by the Admissions Committee to assess preparedness for graduate studies and to identify the assistance needed for writing skills and success in the program.

 Prerequisites: Admissions recommends that all prerequisite coursework be no more than 5 years old.
 This is a recommendation and is preferred, it is not a requirement to apply.
 You will be asked to provide official transcripts during the application process.